 Fingercheck is built with the capability of many different exception types that flag every kind of abnormal punch imaginable, whether it be missing in or out punches, unscheduled punches, or over/under hours punches.
 These Exception Types work in combination with your employees' Schedule Policy to determine when to trigger.
-However, in order to avoid inundating your screen with information you may not have use for, you have to set up the Exception Policy to tell Fingercheck which ones you want to use.
+However, in order to avoid inundating your screen with the information you may not have use for, you have to set up the Exception Policy to tell Fingercheck which ones you want to use.

 In this guide, we'll teach how to create a basic Exception Policy that works with your employees' schedules to notify you of early and late in/out punches.
 To set up your policy, follow these steps:

 - From the Fingercheck Dashboard, go to Setup > Policies > Exception Policies.

 - Click on the blue "Add" button to create a new policy.

 - You will be brought to a new page to begin filling out your Exception Policy.
 Fill out the fields as follows - create a "Code" to label your policy and a "Description" that describes your policy.
 Select the exception type you wish to make from the "Exception Type" drop-down menu.
 In this case, we're selecting "InEarly", which, as the name implies, will trigger an exception whenever the target employee(s) punch in before their Schedule Policy's assigned Start Time.

 - Once set up, Exceptions will appear in a few places within Fingercheck, including your main Dashboard, on the employee's Time Sheets, and on some reports.
 These appearances also come with a "Severity" label.